zorp/inspicos_wp/wp-content/plugins/mystickymenu/readme.txt

 = How do I activate my pro plan? =
 Just follow our <a href="https://premio.io/wordpress-premio-pro-version-installation-guide/" target="_blank" title="WordPress installation guide">pro installation guide</a>.

+= Is there a live demo formyStickymenu =
+A live demo for myStickymenu plugin is available at <a href="https://demo.premio.io/mystickymenu/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">Premio's demo site</a>.

 == Screenshots ==

 1. You can choose your current menu from the dropdown or enter it ID or class manually